Oriental Press Group

-Oriental Press Group Limited is the publishing company of Hong Kong newspaper Oriental Daily News, as well as now defunct The Sun and Eastern Express.
-Oriental Press Group was the founding company of the magazines East Week, East Touch and Oriental Sunday, but the magazines were sold in the 2000s.
-Oriental Press Group, through subsidiary, operates news website on.cc.
-The shares of Oriental Press Group is traded in the Stock Exchange of Hong Kong.
+Oriental Media Group Limited is the publishing company of Hong Kong newspaper Oriental Daily News, as well as now defunct The Sun and Eastern Express.
+Oriental Media Group was the founding company of the magazines East Week, East Touch and Oriental Sunday, but the magazines were sold in the 2000s.
+Oriental Media Group, through subsidiary, operates news website on.cc.
+The shares of Oriental Media Group is traded in the Stock Exchange of Hong Kong.
+It was formerly called Oriental Press Group Limited and Oriental Enterprise Holdings Limited.

 History

 Oriental Press Group Limited is incorporated on 14 January 1969 and start to publish Oriental Daily News on 22 January of the same year.

 The company is listed on the Stock Exchange of Hong Kong Limited since 18 August 1987.

 Products and services

 Oriental Daily News is one of the major newspaper of Hong Kong.
 Its archrival is Apple Daily and other Chinese/Cantonese language newspapers of Hong Kong.